Hello Fellow Readers, So much came of last week’s chat with my birder buddies — welcome to more fun bird fodder part 2.

-One of the most loved and fascinating backyard birds are Ruby-throated Hummingbirds who are migratory.
+One of the most loved and fascinating backyard birds are Ruby-throated Hummingbirds, who are migratory.
 As solitary birds, they don’t migrate in flocks.
-Rather, most make an 18 to 22 hour nonstop flight to travel up to 500 miles to southern Mexico or northern Panama.
+Instead, most make an 18 to 22-hour nonstop flight to travel up to 500 miles to southern Mexico or northern Panama.
 They fatten up before their trip by fueling themselves with nectar or sugar water from feeders to provide the energy they need to stuff themselves with insects.

-Mike, who always has been interested in flying, is enamored by birds’ diverse flight patterns and preference of habitat and uses his observations as a tool to identify species.
+Mike, who always has been interested in flying, is enamored by birds’ diverse flight patterns and habitat preferences and uses his observations as a tool to identify species.
 In the field, Mike accesses an app called I-bird (ibird.com).
 The Sibley Guide to Birds is a go-to in print.
 Dennis mentioned E-Bird (ebird.org) by the Cornell Lab of Ornithology and National Audubon Society that provides data sources and a way to record the birds you see to share with others while contributing to science and conservation.

-Bringing Home Nature; How You Can Sustain Wildlife with Native Plants, by Douglas W. Tallamy includes a handy list of native plants by region and serves as a reliable source to attract more wildlife.
+Bringing Home Nature; How You Can Sustain Wildlife with Native Plants, by Douglas W. Tallamy, includes a handy list of native plants by region and serves as a reliable source to attract more wildlife.
 One of the native plants Mike added is American Cranberrybush (Viburnum trilobum).
 About 25 Cedar Waxwings, social fellows with brown and grey tops and yellow bellies, came to feed off the berries in late fall along with Northern Cardinals (Cardinalis cardinalis)and American Robins (Turdus migratorius).
 When he installed a pond years ago, two mallard ducks christened Mike’s work.
-He hasn’t seen them since, but the pond has attracted more species of birds and other wildlife due to the reliable water source.
+He hasn’t seen them since, but the pond has attracted more birds and other wildlife due to the reliable water source.
 Talk about a bird in the hand are like two in the bush.
 Garden Dilemmas?
 Askmarystone@gmail.com